emilyjspencer/chitter-challenge/README.md

 ```

-###Connect to the chitter database by typing:
+### Connect to the chitter database by typing:

 ```html
 \c chitter
 ```

-Create the following tables, by typing the following SQL commands:
+Create the following tables and alterations, by typing the following SQL commands:
+(the commands should be executed in order)

 ```html
 CREATE TABLE messages(id SERIAL PRIMARY KEY, name VARCHAR(40), peep_handle VARCHAR(20), message VARCHAR(400));